 Surgery is one of a number of options available for the treatment of prostate cancer.
-The decision to undergo surgery is not one to be taken lightly.
-It should be made only after discussing the risks and benefits of the procedure with your doctor.
+Surgery to remove the prostate is called prostatectomy.
+The decision to undergo surgery is not one to be taken lightly - it should be made only after discussing the risks and benefits of the procedure (and other available treatments) with your doctor.

-Impotence (erectile dysfunction)
+Impotence (erectile dysfunction) after prostate surgery

-To minimise your risk of impotence following the operation, any factors that might predispose you to erection problems should be addressed.
+To minimise your risk of impotence following the operation, any factors that might predispose you to erection problems should be addressed beforehand.
 Such risk factors include:

-Sexual function after surgery
+Recovery of sexual function after surgery

 Spontaneous erections may return as early as 6 months after a successful nerve-sparing prostate removal operation.
 However, some men may not experience the return of spontaneous erections for up to 3 years.

 Return to normal sexual functioning can be helped by what is known as penile, or sexual, rehabilitation, which should be started before surgery and continued afterwards.
 It is thought that the following measures can speed up the return of spontaneous erections.